 Visit The Bowery, SoHo, NoHo, etc.

 Nolita is seriously right in the middle of so many cool neighborhoods!
-We stayed at a hotel in the Bowery called Citizen M which was right next to Nolita and easy walking distance from surrounding neighborhoods.
+We stayed at a hotel in the Bowery called Citizen M which was right next door and easy walking distance from surrounding neighborhoods.

 Have you been to Nolita?
 Tell me about your favorite spots below!